cabrel92/demo-k8s-mini/README.md

 ## Cluster Features

 - Uses the private subnet `192.168.56.0/24` for nodes and `10.244.0.0/16` for pods
-- Nodes equipped with 2 disks each by default - either on workers or dedicated nodes
+- Each node equipped with 2 disks by default - either on workers or dedicated nodes
 - Calico as a CNI
 - Minimal other installs to leave room for your own!

 ## Using libvirt

+`libvirt` can be used as an alternate virtualization provider.

 See [Installing libvirt](./docs/virt-providers.md/#installing-libvirt).